Academic year 2020/2021

 - The Normal model: natural conjugate priors, (independent) Jeffreys' prior, predictive distributions

-- Other multi-parameters models
+- Other multi-parameters models and hierarchical modelling

 Bayesian nonparametric statistics: